aa-it-vasa/IOT2024P1-labs3-4/lab3_instructions.md

 1. From _AWS IoT_ -> _Test_ -> _MQTT test client_, setup a new subscriber to the topic
    _saiot/GROUPNAME/publish_.
 Select _Display payloads as strings (more accurate)_ option and then _Subscribe_.
-2. In your VM, run the following commands
+2. On your machine, run the following commands

    ```
-   vm> cd Publisher_Sim
-   vm> python3 ../aws-iot-device-sdk-python-v2/samples/pubsub.py --endpoint ENDPOINT --key publisher_sim-private.pem.key --cert publisher_sim.pem.crt --client_id Publisher_GROUPNAME --topic 'saiot/GROUPNAME/publish' --message 'Hello World From GroupName'
+   local> python aws-iot-device-sdk-python-v2/samples/pubsub.py --endpoint ENDPOINT --key publisher_sim-private.pem.key --cert publisher_sim.pem.crt --client_id simthing_GROUPNAME --topic 'saiot/GROUPNAME/publish' --message 'Hello World From GroupName'
    ```
-   You can get the ENDPOINT from _AWS IoT_ -> _Settings_ and under _Custom
+   You can get the ENDPOINT from _AWS IoT_ -> _Domain configurations_.
+The value you are searching after is the _Domain name_.
-   Endpoint_.
 The names of topic must match with topic name in all the above steps.
 Client id option must match the name of the thing.

+3. Verify in the _MQTT test client_ that your messages are received.

-**Verify**: If the connection is not established, verify the endpoint is correct.
+**Troubleshooting**: If the connection is not established, verify the endpoint is correct.
 Also verify that the certificate paths are correct.
-The Thingname should be same as the Thing name under _Manage > All devices > Things_.
+The client_id` should be same as the Thing name under _Manage > All devices > Things_.
 Another thing to check is that the certificate for the thing is activated: Open your thing under _Manage > All devices > Things_.
 Under the _Certificates_ tab, there should be a certificate that is indicated as `Active`.

-If you run these commands on your own machine (not using the VM), you will probably need to install the AWSIoTPythonSDK module in Python: `pip install AWSIoTPythonSDK` and find where `pubsub.py` is located.
+If you run these commands on your own machine (not using the VM), you will probably need to install the aswcrt, awsiot, awsiotsdk and AWSIoTPythonSDK modules in Python: `pip install awscrt awsiot awsiotsdk AWSIoTPythonSDK` and find where `pubsub.py` is located.

 ## To do